Mission-Mars-Fourth-Horizon-Org/operation-max/Node/exercise5-Deployment.md

 In this task you will test your bot from other channels.

-1. Navigate to [Bot Framework Portal](https://dev.botframework.com) and edit your bot, if you are not there already.
+1. Navigate to Azure Bot Channel Registration Resource.

-1. Click on the **Test** button on the top-right corner of the page.
+1. Click on the **Test in Web Chat** button on the Left hand side **BOT MANAGEMENT** Menu.
 It should open a new window on the right of the page.
 This is an embedded _Web Chat Channel_ so you can easily test your bot.

 1. Type `Hi!
 I want to explore the knowledge base` and see the bot response with the category list.
-Click on any of the category and see the articles listed for that category and click on one article to see it.

     ![exercise5-testwebchannel](./images/exercise5-testwebchannel.png)